mboutolleau/homelab/ansible/README.md

 ### `update-system.yml`

 Safely upgrades all packages of a Debian based host (uses the `apt` module).
-Does not automatically restart a host if needed after the upgrade.
+Automatically restart a host, only if needed, after the upgrade.

 ## Usage